We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Is Kratom Legal in Arkansas?

-Arkansas is home to more than 8 million people, but is kratom legal in Arkansas?
-No, you cannot buy, sell, or possess kratom in Arkansas.
+Arkansas is home to over 8 million people, but is kratom legal in Arkansas?
+You cannot buy, sell, or possess kratom in Arkansas.
 Let’s explore more about the legalities of kratom and why it is not available in this state.

 Is Kratom Legal in Arkansas - by Oasis Kratom

-Currently, kratom is illegal throughout the state of Arkansas.
-This means you will not be able to buy kratom or possess it if you live in this state or plan to visit.
-While kratom is not regulated at a federal level, each state is left to decide how they want to handle kratom.
+Currently, kratom is prohibited throughout the state of Arkansas.
+This means you cannot buy kratom or possess it if you live in this state or plan to visit.
+While kratom is not regulated at a federal level, each state can decide how to handle it.

-In doing so, some states have made it legal and others have completely outlawed this herb from the state.
-There are others, such as Florida, that have legalized its use but there are specific areas within the state that have outlawed it.
-So, you can buy kratom anywhere in the state of Florida except for Sarasota County.
-This can make it very difficult for the residents of the state to know all the legalities surrounding kratom.
+In doing so, some states have made it legal, and others have entirely outlawed this herb from the state.
+There are others, such as Florida, that have legalized its use, but there are specific areas within the state that have outlawed it.
+So, you can buy kratom anywhere in Florida except for Sarasota County.
+This can make it difficult for the state's residents to know all the legalities surrounding kratom.

-However, at this time you will not have to worry about these types of scenarios as kratom is illegal in all areas of Arkansas including Little Rock, Fayetteville, Hot Springs, Bentonville, and Fort Smith.
+However, at this time, you will not have to worry about these scenarios as kratom is illegal in all areas of Arkansas, including Little Rock, Fayetteville, Hot Springs, Bentonville, and Fort Smith.

 shop kratom